-Historically, the Company has been exposed to foreign currency risk on fluctuations related to accounts payable and accrued liabilities that are denominated in United States dollars as the Company was financed and functioning in Canadian dollars.
-Over time, the Company has become increasingly exposed to the United States dollar due to the CPRIT Grant (Note 15 of the accompanying consolidated financial statements) and movement of operations to Houston pursuant to the terms of the CPRIT Grant.
-As at December 31, 2015, the Company's current assets and liabilities were predominately denominated in US dollars due to the receipt of the CPRIT Grant funds in the period and expenditures in the United States.
-A 10% change in the foreign exchange rate between the Canadian and U.S. dollar would result in a fluctuation of \$82,088 in the net loss realized for the period.
+Historically, the Company has been exposed to foreign currency risk on fluctuations related to accounts payable and accrued liabilities that are denominated in US dollars as the Company was financed and functioning in Canadian dollars.
+Over time, the Company has become increasingly exposed to the US dollar due to the financings completed in US dollars, the US dollar-denominated CPRIT Grant (Note 15 of the accompanying unaudited condensed consolidated interim financial statements) and movement of operations to Houston pursuant to the terms of the CPRIT Grant; accordingly, the Company adopted the US dollar as its functional currency from the Canadian dollar as of January 1, 2016, so that the Company's foreign currency risk exposure now relate to net monetary assets denominated in Canadian dollars.
+A 10% change in the foreign exchange rate between the Canadian and U.S. dollar would result in a fluctuation of \$29,192 in the net loss realized for the period.